joshspeagle/dynesty/docs/source/index.rst

 * Modified `'rwalk'` behavior to better deal with edge cases.

-* Changed defaults so performance should now be more stable (albiet slower) for the average user.
+* Changed defaults so performance should now be more stable (albeit slower) for the average user.

 * Improved the stability of bounding ellipsoids.